 - If you have a variegated variety, the plant will need more light to hang onto the variegation.
 Otherwise it can convert back to green,

-- Water your snake plant when the soil is dry at least an inch down.
+- Water your snake plant when the soil is dry down to the roots.
 These plants are typically drought resistant and can withstand longer periods of dryness compared to other houseplants.

 - Watering is best done on a regular schedule so the plant is not over or under watered.
 Both can cause stress on the plant.

 - The recommendation for watering is every 2-8 weeks.